 Foley House Inn

-Recognized as the first bed and breakfast opened in Savannah, the Foley House Inn is pleasantly tucked away on Hull Street just around the corner from the Independent Presbyterian Church of Savannah.
-Constructed atop the remains of a home destroyed in the Great Savannah Fire of 1889, the house itself was finished in 1896 by Honoria Foley.
-Mrs. Foley was the widow of a wealthy Irish immigrant who erected the home to obtain more living space for guests.
-She and her widowed son and his five children lived peacefully in their home for many years, hosting their guests without any ghostly interferences.
+The Foley House Inn is recognized as the first bed and breakfast in Savannah.
+It is tucked away on Hull Street just around the corner from the Independent Presbyterian Church of Savannah.
+The house itself was finished in 1896 by Honoria Foley.
+Mrs. Foley was the widow of a wealthy Irishman, who erected the home to obtain more living.
+She and her widowed son and his children lived in their home for many years without any ghostly interferences.

-During home renovations in 1987, however, construction workers discovered human skeletal remains behind one of the home’s walls.
+During home renovations in 1987, however, construction workers discovered skeletal remains behind one of the walls.
 According to locals, this finding set loose an otherworldly apparition inside the inn.
-The bones and remains are said to belong to a boarder, named by the staff as Wally, who stayed at the Foley House in the late 19th century while visiting Savannah on a business trip.
-One night during his stay, Wally mysteriously disappeared and was never heard from again.
-Staff at the Foley Inn often hear stories of a man in a top hat strolling in the garden at night, and guests have reported hearing odd noises during their stay.
+The bones and remains are said to belong to a boarder, named by the staff as Wally.
+Wally disappeared one night and was never heard from again.
+Staff at the Foley Inn often hear stories of a man in a top hat strolling in the garden at night.
 Don’t just take our word for it; head over to this haunted inn and find out for yourself!

 The Hamilton-Turner Inn